 # information about the TCP connection attempts that may help

 # diagnose the connection failures.Failover Manager requires you to encrypt your database password before including it in the cluster properties file.
 Use the efm utility (located in the /usr/efm-2.0/bin directory) to encrypt the password; open a command line, and enter the command:# efm encrypt cluster_nameWhere cluster_name specifies the name of the Failover Manager cluster.The Failover Manager service will prompt you to enter the database password twice before generating an encrypted password for you to place in your cluster property file.
-When the utility shares the encrypted password, copy and paste the encrypted password into the cluster property files.The following example demonstrates using the encrypt utility to encrypt a password for the acctg cluster:# efm encrypt acctg
+When the utility shares the encrypted password, copy and paste the encrypted password into the cluster property files.Please note: Many Java vendors ship their version of Java with full-strength encryption included, but not enabled due to export restrictions.
+If you encounter an error that refers to an illegal key size when attempting to encrypt the database password, you should download and enable a Java Cryptography Extension (JCE) that provides an unlimited policy for your platform.The following example demonstrates using the encrypt utility to encrypt a password for the acctg cluster:# efm encrypt acctg

 This utility will generate an encrypted password for you to place in your EFM cluster property file.